Château Gaillard: Under French control

 In 1314, Château Gaillard was the prison of Margaret and Blanche of Burgundy, who both later became queens of France; they had been convicted of adultery in the Tour de Nesle Affair, and after having their heads shaved they were locked away in the fortress, where they remained, including throughout their respective reigns.
 Following the Scottish defeat at the Battle of Halidon Hill in 1333, during the Second War of Scottish Independence, the child-king David II and certain of his court were forced to flee to France for safety.
 At the time, southern Scotland was occupied by the forces of King Edward III of England.
-David, then nine years old, and his bride Joan of the Tower, the twelve-year-old daughter of Edward II, were granted the use of Château Gaillard by Philip VI.
-It remained their residence until David's return to Scotland in 1341.
-David did not stay out of English hands for long after his return; he was captured after the Battle of Neville's Cross in 1346 and endured an eleven-year captivity in the Tower of London.
+David, then nine years old, and his bride Joan, the twelve-year-old daughter of Edward II, were granted the use of Château Gaillard by Philip VI.
+It remained their residence until David returned to Scotland in 1341.
+The archaeologists Gordon Ewart and Dennis Gallagher suggest that David may have been influenced by Château Gaillard's keep when building a great tower at Edinburgh Castle.
+David did not stay out of English hands for long after his return; he was captured after the Battle of Neville's Cross in 1346 and was imprisoned for eleven years in the Tower of London.

 During the Hundred Years' War between the English and French crowns, possession of the castle switched several times.
 Château Gaillard—along with Château de Gisors, Ivry-la-Bataille, and Mont Saint-Michel—was one of four castles in Normandy which offered resistance to Henry V of England in 1419, after the capitulation of Rouen and much of the rest of the Duchy.
 Château Gaillard was besieged for a year before it was surrendered to the English in December 1419; all the resisting castles except Mont Saint-Michel eventually fell, and Normandy was temporarily returned to English control. Étienne de Vignolles, a mercenary (routier) known as La Hire, then recaptured Château Gaillard for the French in 1430.
 However, the English were revived by the capture and execution of Joan of Arc, and although by then the war was turning against them, a month later they captured Château Gaillard again.
 When the French gained ascendancy again between 1449 and 1453, the English were forced out of the region, and in 1449 the castle was taken by the French for the last time.